WCAG & ADA/Sect 508 Website Accessibility Overview

 - Automated Testing

-This provides a litmus test and captures 20-25% of issues, but these will represent 60-70% of the volume of issues.
+This provides a litmus test and captures 20-25% of issues, but these will represent the volume of issues.
 There are many WCAG software tools available.
 You get what you pay for.
+But DO NOT rely only on automated testing, because WCAG is nuanced and interpretive.

 - Manual Code Review

-Here someone with an understanding of both WCAG 2.0 and website code can catch all that is missed by automated testing.
-One simple tip that doesn't require a developer is to go through the website using just your keyboard.
-This will reveal dead ends and many issues that automated testing will miss.
+Here someone with an understanding of both WCAG 2.0 and website code can catch much that is missed by automated testing.

 - Assistive Technology Review